The Rhetoric Level

 The Rhetoric School provides ample opportunities for students to exercise and refine leadership skills, most notably in the Rhetoric Student Council, which comprises student-run groups overseeing various aspects of Rhetoric School life (e.g., social events, hospitality, and service) as well as roles for student chaplains and grade-level representatives.

-As Arma Dei Academy students enter the Rhetoric stage of their education, our efforts to shape them “for lives of service to God and others” grow with them.
-We seek, increasingly, to equip them to recognize, at their own initiative, the breadth and depth of others’ needs (whether physical, mental, or spiritual).
-We push them, increasingly, to sacrifice something of value to themselves – time, energy, emotions, etc. – to meet others’ needs.
-We remind them, increasingly, that their service pleases their Heavenly Father, and we invite them to embrace the deep joy that comes through sacrificial service, which joy, we know, invariably trumps the fleeting pleasures that self-gratification and self-service provide.
+As Arma Dei Academy students enter the Rhetoric stage of their education, our efforts to shape them “for lives of service to God and others” mature with them.
+We seek, increasingly, to equip them to recognize, at their own initiative, others’ needs (whether physical, mental, or spiritual).
+We push them, increasingly, to sacrifice their time, energy, and resources to meet those needs.
+We encourage them to intentionally model their service to others upon Christ’s own sacrificial service to us in his life, ministry, death, resurrection, and session for us.
+In short, we invite them to experience the deep joy that comes through Christlike, sacrificial service to others; which joy, we know, invariably trumps the fleeting pleasures of self-absorption and self-gratification.

 Alumni Life Outcomes (from the Good Soil Report) The Good Soil Report is a 2018-19 comparative study of 24-42 year old alumni from public, secular private, Catholic, evangelical Christian, religious homeschool, and ACCS (classical Christian) schools, on topics of life-choices, preparation, attitudes, values, opinions, and practices.
 This research seems to confirm what history has repeatedly demonstrated – classical Christian education can influence the course of a home, a community, or a nation.